tarquin-the-brave/not-a-v-word-cookbook/src/fantastic-ingredients.md

 add it to things, it makes them taste great.
 I wish I could be more precise about what it's good for, but I don't really know.
 Try putting it on everything I guess.

+## Carrot Tops

+These get cut off the carrots that get sold to you in the supermarkets.
+But IRL, carrots come with these big green things popping out the top of them...
+And they're edible and they're delicious.

+I've come across them recently by getting carrots via a local growers' veg delivery service.
+They're great in salads, as a garnish, or anywhere else that you might put fresh herbs.

 ## Frozen Ginger